helshabini/VerifiableCredentialsSDK/README.md

 This software is not warrantied, sponsored, affiliated, or guaranteed by Microsoft in any way.
 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).

+## Benefits
+- Supports issuance for multiple credentials from separate authorities/tenants from within the same app
+- Supports verification for multiple credentials from separate authorities/tenants from within the same app (coming soon)
+- Built-in CLR objects for all Verifiable Credentials data structures
+- Uses a distributed add to handle multiple instances of the app (implemented but needs further testing)
+- Easily hookup the SDK using two lines of code using AspNetCore Dependency Injection.

 ## Usage

 ### In your `appsettings.json`